 - Beamline is an accelerator supporting green startups in the Baltic cleantech sector.
 They offer a 3-month hands-on program, bolstered by the provision of knowledge from industry experts.
 Each team receives €35,000 as well as one-on-one coaching sessions.
 Webinars are also available, and the program gives graduates the opportunity to stay within their network.

 - Buildit is all about enabling the success of IoT- and hardware-focused startups.
 This 4-month program supports the development and prototyping of company products.
 The best-performing teams will have the chance to receive a PreSeed investment of up to €50,000, or up to €250,000 when joining the Seed round.

 - For young businesses using space-related technologies to target the non-space market, the ESA BIC incubator is a chance to receive funding, a business loan, and expert mentoring and support.
-It also provides office space and access to their international network.
+It also provides office space and access to its international network.

-- The Tartu Biotechnology Park offers an incubation program for startups in the field of veterinary medicine, biotechnology, and medicine.
+- The Tartu Biotechnology Park offers an incubation program for startups in the fields of veterinary medicine, biotechnology, and medicine.
 In line with their aim of accelerating growth and competitiveness, they provide high-quality facilities and equipment and offer consulting and development services.

 - Elisa UP wants to help startups in the field of digitalization and telecommunication thrive by sharing their expertise and knowledge.
 They collaborate by offering tailored mentoring and advice on how to boost sales and growth, optimize processes, and expand to new markets.